sendgrid/docs/source/User_Guide/Account/billing_settings.md

 ![]({{root_url}}/images/automatic_payment_1.png "Automatic Payment")

 Fill out the form and click "Make Payment" to save your Credit Card information.
+When you return to the page, you will see the last 4 digits of the most recent credit card you entered listed as the active credit card on the account.